Skip to content

 -H "Authorization: Bearer $INCONVO_API_KEY"

-Remove a file by providing its filename and the matching user context.
+Remove a file by providing its filename and scope.

 Request